mirador/open-data-competition/README.md

 In what follows, the instructions assume that you are using AMMPPS on MacOSX.
 Open AMMPPS up and start  Apache and mySQL, [phpMyAdmin](http://localhost/phpmyadmin) should work in the browser.

-2) Copy the contents of html into <AMPPS folder>/www
+2) Copy the contents of www/html into /Applications/AMPPS/www

 3) Open a terminal and set the path to the mySQL binary distribution inside AMPPS: